WSU-kduncan/s24cicd-MuhammedAbu/README-CD.md

   - Configuration guide for DockerHub: Instructions on configuring DockerHub to send messages to the webhook listener.
   - Proof of CD workflow: Provided proof of successful CD workflow execution, including GitHub Action logs, DockerHub images, and webhook logs.

+---
 ## Helpful commands:
-Sure, here's a list of helpful commands for Git tags, Docker, GitHub Actions, and Docker Hub:
+Here is a list of basic commands for Git tags, Docker, GitHub Actions, and Docker Hub that will help with version control, containerization, CI/CD workflows, and image management:

 ### Git Tags: